 Over the years, various extensions and improvements have been made to the Village Hall to keep up with modern times and community needs.
 Indeed, the hall is currently being upgraded once again to a building fit for the 21st Century, including aiming for a smaller carbon footprint.

 The Village Hall is a registered charity and managed by a dedicated group of volunteers.
-The management committee consists of: C Bullock (chairperson), G. Buxton (Treasurer), R Ness (Secretary), S. Kenny, M Soper, J Macrae, P Pederson, D Lepper, C. Buxton.
-In addition, people in the village kindly offer their skills and time to help with such ongoing tasks as tidying around the village hall, some spring cleaning and minor repairs, and winding up the clock!
+The management committee consists of: Cassandra Bullock (chairperson), Rosemary Ness (Secretary & Treasurer), Shelagh Kenny, Maggie Soper, Jean Macrae, David Lepper and Margaret Gobbi, In addition, people in the village kindly offer their skills and time to help with such ongoing tasks as tidying around the village hall, some spring cleaning and minor repairs, and winding up the clock!
 This is very much appreciated.